-The Enterprise Challenge Pakistan (ECP), an initiative of Prince’s Trust International, is a national competition to inspire and instil entrepreneurial and business acumen amongst young students between the ages of 13 and 16 years.
+The Enterprise Challenge Pakistan (ECP), an initiative of Prince’s Trust International in partnership with SEED Ventures, is a national competition to inspire and instil entrepreneurial and business acumen amongst young students between the ages of 14 and 18 years.
 Through a business simulation game, one-on-one mentorship, coaching and peer support networks, the challenge is designed to give students a better understanding of business models for greater impact and success.
-Over the last 3 years has expanded the program to 30 cities across Pakistan, engaging over 20,000 students and 100 schools.
+Over the last 4 years has expanded the program to 30+ cities across Pakistan, engaging over 20,000 students and 80+ schools.

 Aim and Objectives: